Neural Capacity Estimators: How Reliable Are They?: Neural Estimation of Mutual Information (NMIE)

-In recent years, there have been many different methods proposed for estimating mutual information using neural networks \cite{oord2018representation, belghazi2018mine, 2019variational, chan2019neural, smile2020, mirkarimi2021neural}.
-We refer to these approaches as \ac{nmie}.
+In recent years, there have been many different methods proposed for estimating mutual information using neural networks \cite{oord2018representation, belghazi2018mine, 2019variational, chan2019neural, smile2020, fm0}.
 We review these methods in this section and then in the next section, we discuss how they can be employed to estimate capacity and the optimal input distribution.

-These methods can be divided into groups.
-Those that evaluate the mutual information directly by using \eqref{eq:MI} and bounds on KL divergence, and those that break the mutual information into entropy terms \cite{chan2019neural, smile2020, mirkarimi2021neural} and estimate each of those separately using bounds on KL divergence.
-We start by describing the direct methods.
+These methods can be divided into groups: (i) the direct \ac{nmie} methods that evaluate the MI directly by using \eqref{eq:MI} and bounds on KL divergence, and (ii) the indirect \ac{nmie} methods that break the MI into entropy terms and estimate each of term separately using bounds on KL divergence \cite{chan2019neural, smile2020, fm0}.